CuriC4T/ConferenceManagement_with_AI/WID.md

 ____
 ## 2018_09_22
-* completly add webcam code for client
+* completly added webcam code for client
 * adding webcam code for server
 ____
 ## 2018_09_23
-* completly add webcam code for server
+* Perfectly added webcam code for server
 * combine component of conference with existing part that do order
 * update UI
 ____